vfaronov/mitmproxy-httpolice/doc/index.rst

 __ http://docs.mitmproxy.org/en/stable/mitmproxy.html

 How do you even know that there’s anything to see there?
-Currently the only way is to follow the eventlog, which you can trigger by pressing the ‘e’ key:
+Currently the only way is to follow the event log, which you can trigger by pressing the ‘e’ key:

 .. image:: mitmproxy-eventlog.png